PineappleJohn/Johns-Tools/README.md

 # Johns Tools
 *John's Tools* is an open source add-on for unity, made for Gorilla and Soft Chimp Locomotion.
-Made for Unity 2022.3.2f1
+Made for Unity 2022.3.2f1 <br/>
+If you imported the tools before the dependencies it will give you a couple errors, but you should be able to clear them

 # FEATURES:
 -Make default rig hitsound <br/>